BelT26/1001-Souks/README.md

 ## **Overview**
 The project was created for Jo, a friend of mine with a real passion for Morocco.
 Jo has a property in Marrakesh and through her frequent trips there has got to know many local craftsmen.
 She was so impressed by their work that she has decided to set up a business importing their products to the UK and this website is intended to launch her new venture.

-When constructing the site I felt it was important not just to feature products but to take the user on a journey to discover the tales behind them and their producers.
+The company name is inspired by the Tales of 1001 Arabian Nights and When constructing the site I felt it was important not just to feature products but to tell a story and take the user on a journey to explore the crafts of Morocco and learn about their makers.

 ## **Planning**